pulumi/registry/themes/default/content/registry/packages/snowflake/installation-configuration.md

     $ pulumi config set snowflake:username ZZZZZZZZZZZZZZ
     ```

 Remember to pass `--secret` when setting any secret keys so that they are properly encrypted.
-A full set of configuration parameters
+The complete list of
-is listed in the [Snowflake Resource Provider README](https://github.com/pulumi/pulumi-snowflake/blob/master/README.md).
+configuration parameters is in the [Snowflake Resource provider README](https://github.com/pulumi/pulumi-snowflake/blob/master/README.md).